khanhnguyen15/project-madam-website/index.md

 <iframe src="plots/perc_speakers.html" height="600" width="100%" style="border:none;" scrolling="no"> </iframe>

-Now you might be thinking: "Of course men get quoted way more often because they have very influential people like Donald Trump and Barack Obama".
+Now you might be thinking: "Of course men get quoted way more often, they have very influential people like Donald Trump and Barack Obama".
 Well, yes but actually no. If we look at the <em>percentage of speakers by gender</em>, it looks just about the same.
 Around **80% of quoted speakers are male**, with a very slight decrease of 2% over the past 5 years. **In genders other than male and female, transgender female speakers dominate at around 0.08%**.

 ## Trump, Trump, and more Trump